bids-standard/bids-specification/src/02-common-principles.md

-Here, `bids:` is the URI scheme, and `<dataset-name>:/absolute/path/within/dataset` is the path to the file, consisting of the name of a dataset, a colon, and the absolute path within that dataset that MUST start with a forward slash `/`.
+Here, `bids:` is the URI scheme, and `<dataset-name>:/absolute/path/within/dataset` is the path to the file, consisting of the name of a dataset (MAY be an empty string, as defined below), a colon, and the absolute path within that dataset that MUST start with a forward slash `/`.

 The location of a dataset with the name `<dataset-name>` MUST be specified in the